How to Document Thermography Inspection Findings Within NFPA 70B 2023

 Now that we know both the Delta T inspection requirements for thermography as well as the documentation rules, our next post will examine specific thermography tools, both inspection hardware and software, that can help put an NFPA 70B 2023-compliant EPM program into action.

-For more details regarding NFPA 70B 2023, read our article on the new guidelines.
+For more details regarding specific thermal imaging recommendations in NFPA 70B 2023, read our informational article.

-And for a more thorough discussion including a Q&A session, watch our NFPA 70B webinar
+And for a more thorough discussion including a Q&A session, watch an Infrared Training Center webinar on NFPA 70B recommendations